artikcloud/sample-iot-FlameControlLightUsingRules/README.md

 Peek into advanced sample applications at https://developer.samsungsami.io/sami/samples/

-To create and manage your services and devices on SAMI, visit developer portal at http://devportal.samsungsami.io
+To create and manage your services and devices on SAMI, visit the Developer Dashboard at http://devportal.samsungsami.io

 License and Copyright
 ---------------------